TrojanSports - USC rallies yet again to top Utah after a frenetic final few minutes

 Okongwu was fouled with 5.2 on the clock and knocked down both ends of the one-and-one to make it 56-52 and seal the win.

-Rakocevic, who did most of his damage in the first half, finished with a team-high 16 points and 11 rebounds, Weaver chipped in 14 points off the bench, Mathews finished with 13 and Okongwu had 11 points, 9 rebounds and 4 blocks.
+As Enfield noted, Utah shot 32.7 percent from the field, including 27.6 percent after halftime.
+Allen led the Utes with 13 points and 9 rebounds while Carlson (11), Battin (10) and Rylan Jones (10) also scored in double figures.

+For USC, Rakocevic scored 12 of his 16 points in the first half while scoring in double figures for just the third time in eight conference games.
+He was an efficient 7 of 12 from the field.

-Weaver, of course, hit the game-tying 3 and scored 8 points in overtime in USC's rally from a 21-point deficit against Stanford two weeks ago.
+Weaver, meanwhile, continues to assert himself.
+He hit the game-tying 3 and scored 8 points in overtime in USC's rally from a 21-point deficit against Stanford two weeks ago.
 He then had 13 points off the bench in the Trojans' convincing win at Oregon State -- their only lopsided game in the last four -- and continued his emergence as a clutch contributor Thursday.

+"I think that's my new role.
+We've been talking about sixth man and stuff -- coming off the bench and bringing energy -- so that's all it was," Weaver said.

+Again, USC has been playing a lot of games like this of late.
+They followed that comeback vs. Stanford with a late rally at Oregon to take a lead in the final minutes before ultimately losing in double-overtime.
+And then Thursday night.